 Cans For a Cause

-Join us for the SIXTH annual Cans for a Cause contest at the Taylor County Fair, benefiting county food pantries.
+Join us for the SEVENTH annual Cans for a Cause contest at the Taylor County Fair, benefiting county food pantries.

 - If you wish to enter a sculpture, please complete an entry form and return it to Cathy Retzer via or Cathy Retzer, 319 N 3rd St, Medford.